 Are You An Audiophile?

 If you’ve heard of, or about audiophiles, you’re probably one of two kinds of people.

-A. You consider yourself an audiophile – and carry the label proudly
+- You consider yourself an audiophile – and carry the label proudly

-B. You’ve heard the term, but aren’t really sure exactly what it means
+- You’ve heard the term, but aren’t really sure exactly what it means

-To start off, there isn’t any official criteria that you have to meet in order to be someone who enjoys high-quality music.
+To start off, there aren’t any official criteria that you have to meet in order to be someone who enjoys high-quality music.
 There are people out there who will try to convince you that spending thousands of dollars on “the best” audio gear and equipment, will secure you a spot in “audiophile heaven” (or something to that effect).